IP-CAM/Opencart-html5-dom-document-phplib/README.md

 # HTML5DOMDocument

 ## Description
-**HTML5DOMDocument** is an OpenCart auxiliary module that adds [HTML5 parser for PHP](https://github.com/ivopetkov/html5-dom-document-php) library.
+**HTML5DOMDocument** is an OpenCart auxiliary module that adds an [HTML5 parser for PHP](https://github.com/ivopetkov/html5-dom-document-php) to the vendor library.
 Compatible with OpenCart 3.x versions.

 ## License